anjrew/shutterstock_scroll/README.md

 - I setup CICD workflow with NeverCode's Codemagic CICD tool to run tests every time I pushed to this git repo.
 I was notified of the result by email.

-**UI**
+## UI

-- I chose to use Slivers to make the app bar disappear on scolling.
+- Slivers and a custom scrollview are implemented to make the app bar disappear on scolling.
 This maximises the viewport and gives the user the best experience.

+**Animations
+- Hero animations are used to guide the user from the gallery to the image.
+- The initial loading animation is used with a continuous rotation transition.

 ## Issues
 - When trying to load a project file as mock JSON data an error was thrown.
 I raised an issue on the flutter GitHub project as no clear solution was given in the documentation and no solutions where on google searches or stack overflow. https://github.com/flutter/flutter/issues/35740.